Challenges in Deep Learning-Based Small Organ Segmentation: A Benchmarking Perspective for Medical Research with Limited Datasets: Results

 \subsubsection{Mean Scores Obscure High Fold-to-Fold Variance}

-Average performance metrics, while useful, can mask severe performance swings between individual data splits.
+Average performance metrics, while useful, can mask substantial variation across individual data splits.
 This is visualized in Figure \ref{fig:loocv_ranking_traj_supp}, which plots the performance rank of each model on each fold of the cross-validation.
 The left panel, showing 3-Fold CV, exhibits relatively consistent rankings.
-In stark contrast, the right panel for LOOCV reveals extreme rank volatility.
-For example, \unet{} ranks 2nd on fold 2 but 5th again on fold 5 and in the final fold ranks 1st.
-This proves that a high average score does not guarantee reliable performance on any single, unseen sample, a critical concern for clinical applications.
+By contrast, the right panel for LOOCV reveals substantial rank variability.
+For example, while \medsam{} maintains a stable 1st-place rank across all folds, models such as \unetresnet{} and \deeplab{} exhibit rank swings of up to 7 positions between folds.
+This indicates that a high average score does not guarantee reliable performance on any single, unseen sample, an important concern for clinical applications.